airsahin/Bike-Demand-Analysis/README.md

 ### Project Goals and Scope

-     - This project analyzes bike-sharing data to derive actionable insights and predict demand trends using machine learning models.
+     This project analyzes bike-sharing data to derive actionable insights and predict demand trends using machine learning models.
 Key objectives include:

-    Predictive Modeling: Develop linear regression models to forecast bike demand and related metrics, assisting in operational planning and resource allocation.
+- **Predictive Modeling**: Develop linear regression models to forecast bike demand and related metrics, assisting in operational planning and resource allocation.
-    Data Visualization: Create an interactive Tableau dashboard using a representative sample of the dataset to explore trends in ride patterns, user behavior, and bike types.
+- **Data Visualization**: Create an interactive Tableau dashboard using a representative sample of the dataset to explore trends in ride patterns, user behavior, and bike types.
-    Key Performance Indicators (KPIs): Identify and analyze key metrics such as:
+- **Key Performance Indicators (KPIs)**: Identify and analyze key metrics such as:
-        * Ride Duration Trends: Identify how average ride durations vary across different user and bike types.
+  - **Ride Duration Trends**: Identify how average ride durations vary across different user and bike types.
-        * Bike Type Preference: Analyze how the distribution of rides across bike types has shifted over time.
+  - **Bike Type Preference**: Analyze how the distribution of rides across bike types has shifted over time.
-        * Peak Hour Utilization: Determine the most popular hours for bike usage, segmented by key user behaviors.
+  - **Peak Hour Utilization**: Determine the most popular hours for bike usage, segmented by key user behaviors.

    This project uses two key datasets: